 Some of us attend the services, some don’t, and you do not have to be a member of the congregation to ring the bells at most churches.
 In fact, bell ringing is a truly international and sociable hobby as ringers are welcomed at most towers all over the world, in countries as far apart as France, Australia, New Zealand, the USA, and Canada.
 It is superb physical and mental exercise.

-If you are aged from 10 upwards and would like to try learning to ring, or especially if you are a returning ringer, please fill out the contact form at this link: Contact - Witney and Woodstock Branch (odg.org.uk).
+If you are aged from 10 upwards and would like to try learning to ring, or especially if you are a returning ringer, please contact the Witney Tower Correspondent by clicking the button to be found on our website at this link - https://witneyandwoodstock.odg.org.uk/towers/witney/